Walid-Ahmed/House-Price-Prediction-using-multi-Images/README.md

 # House Price Prediction using multi Images

-This repo uses deep learning to predict the price of a house beased on four images
+This repo uses deep learning to predict the price of a house based on four images

 1. Bathroom
 2. Kitchen